evansnjagi/AutomateWith-Python/README.md

 1. Condition - This is the content of the control statement and always evaluate to a boolean value(True or False).
 2. Block of code - These are grouped lines of code.
 A block of code satisfies the followind conditions:

- 	- A new block begins when indentation increases 														- A blo
+ 	- A new block begins when indentation increase